YuheCC/A-Lab/README.md

 - Property-based filtering
 - Molecule search and visualization
 - Chatbot interface for molecule exploration
+- Favorites tab to store molecules

 ## Authentication

 The application uses JWT-based authentication.
-Only logged-in users can access:
+Only logged-in users can access the features aside from /map and /about.

-- Filter page
-- Search functionality
-- Chat interface

 ## Data Source